 You may have seen advertisements for things you can purchase using your wireless phone, such as jokes or ring tones.
 This new form of shopping, called mobile commerce, lets consumers order products or services using their phones or personal digital assistants (PDAs), with the charges usually appearing on their next wireless bill.
-NCL’s got the latest buzz on how mobile commerce works and what to watch out for.
+NCL’s got the latest on how mobile commerce works and what to watch out for.

 How mobile commerce works

 Products and services may be offered on either a per-item or an ongoing subscription basis.
 It’s important to understand that the price and terms of the offer are set by the company selling the product or service, not by your wireless service provider.

 Let’s say an advertisement for a ringtone catches your eye online or on TV.
 This could be a chart-topping musical hit, a popular television theme tune or a sound effect.
 You are usually provided what is called a “short-code” (Example: Hip1234).
 To make a purchase, you typically send a text message from your wireless phone to the seller at the number shown in the advertisement and type in the short-code for the ringtone you’ve chosen.
 The seller sends instructions for downloading the ringtone to your phone, and the corresponding charge will appear on your next wireless bill.

 If the offer is for a single ringtone, you will be charged once; if it is a subscription package that enables you to download up to a certain number of ringtones in a specific time period, there may be monthly charges on your wireless bill.

 Alternatively, you might pre-arrange to have the charges for products or services you’re going to purchase billed to a credit card or debited from a bank account or prepaid account.

 Unfortunately, some sellers don’t make the cost or terms of their offers clear or use good procedures to ensure that consumers are only charged for purchases they agreed to make.
 Sometimes products or services advertised as “free” may require a subscription.
 Read advertisements and the terms of sale carefully.